fluid-project/jira-to-11ty/src/issues/FLUID-4108.md

   ]
 }
 ---
-ProgressiveEnhancement.js fails in IE7 due to the fact that it accesses window.XMLHttpRequest.prototype, which is not present in IE7 (surprise surprise).
+ProgressiveEnhancement.js fails in IE7 due to the fact that it accesses window\.XMLHttpRequest.prototype, which is not present in IE7 (surprise surprise).

 Here's the bug report from the channel logs:

 golam: Justin\_o: All framework unit tests showing error when page loads on IE7\
 \[12:47pm] Justin\_o: harriswong: if everything works after that, could you please file a jira against the url rewriting in the build process\
 \[12:48pm] Justin\_o: golam: intersting... is it the same error as the inline edit ones?\
-\[12:50pm] golam: Justin\_o: line: 20617 char:9 Error: 'window.XMLHttpRequest.prototype.sendAsBinary' is null or not an object
+\[12:50pm] golam: Justin\_o: line: 20617 char:9 Error: 'window\.XMLHttpRequest.prototype.sendAsBinary' is null or not an object

 Here's the offending code:

-var canSendBinary = window.FormData || (window.XMLHttpRequest && window.XMLHttpRequest.prototype.sendAsBinary);
+var canSendBinary = window\.FormData || (window\.XMLHttpRequest && window\.XMLHttpRequest.prototype.sendAsBinary);

-It should be straight forward to make a fix: check window.XMLHttpRequest.prototype before accessing properties on it.
+It should be straight forward to make a fix: check window\.XMLHttpRequest.prototype before accessing properties on it.